-This function set the rule element value of the specified index, must be between 0 and 127.
+This function set the rule element value of the specified index, for the indexed rule object, to the specified value.
+The value must be between 0 and 127.

-- ruleObjectType the object type i.e. one of "Scale Rule", "Harmony Rule", "Rhythm Rule", "Next Note Rule". - ruleObjectIndex the index of the rule object of interest, starting at 0 for the first object. - ruleElementIndex the index of the element; starting at zero for the initial element. - newValue the new element value to use, in a range from 0 to 127.
+- objectType the type of the object of interest, i.e. one of "Generator", "Scale Rule", "Harmony Rule", "Rhythm Rule", "Next Note Rule". - ruleObjectIndex the index of the rule object of interest, starting at 0 for the first object. - ruleElementIndex the index of the element; starting at zero for the initial element. - newValue the new element value to use, in a range from 0 to 127.

 '''

 function onWmeStart() {

-// Set the scale rule element values, to odd
+// Set the scale rule element values, to odd settings

 var scaleRuleIndex = 0

 var itemIndex = 0

 while (itemIndex < 12) {

-wmeRuleElementSet ("Scale Rule", scaleRule itemIndex = itemIndex + 1
+wmeRuleElementSet ("Scale Rule", scaleRuleIndex, it

+itemIndex = itemIndex + 1

 }

 }

 '''

 '''

 function onWmeStart() {

-var ruleCount = wmeObjectCountGet("Scale Ru
+var ruleCount = wmeObjectCountGet("Scale Rule")

-wjsLog ("Scale Rule objects=" + ruleCount)
+wjsLog("Scale Rule objects=" + ruleCount)

-'''

-'''

-for (var scaleRuleIndex = 0; scaleRuleIndex
+for (var scaleRuleIndex = 0: scaleRuleIndex < ruleCou

-// Set the scale rule element values, for
+// Set the scale rule element values, for the scale

-var ruleName = wmeObjectNameGet("Scale Ru
+var ruleName = wmeObjectNameGet("Scale Rule", scale

-wjsLog ("Scale=" + ruleName)
+wjsLog("Scale=" + ruleName)

 var itemIndex = 0

 while (itemIndex < 12) {

 var value = (itemIndex 127) / 12

-wmeRuleElementSet ("Scale Rule", scaleR
+wmeRuleElementSet ("Scale Rule", scaleRuleIndex,

 itemIndex = itemIndex + 1

-}

-}

 '''

-wmeGeneratorEnvelopePercentGet()